 - Wilson E; Eruptive angiomata.
 J. Cut Med Dis Skin 1869;3:1982

-- Li CP, Lee FY, Hwang SJ, et al; Spider angiomas in patients with liver cirrhosis: role of alcoholism and impaired liver function.; Scand J Gastroenterol.
-1999 May;34(5):520-3.
+- Li CP, Lee FY, Hwang SJ, et al; Spider angiomas in patients with liver cirrhosis: role of vascular endothelial growth factor and basic fibroblast growth factor.
+World J Gastroenterol.
+2003 Dec;9(12):2832-5.

 - Li CP, Lee FY, Hwang SJ, et al; Role of substance P in the pathogenesis of spider angiomas in patients with nonalcoholic liver cirrhosis.; Am J Gastroenterol.
 1999 Feb;94(2):502-7.